Estimated reading time: 7 minutes

-Fintechs are trying to make it easier for banks to do lower value ticket deals by making the process easier to extend payment terms and create efficiencies in doing the paperwork for SMEs, as well as managing exposures and documenting transactions.
+Fintechs are trying to make it easier for banks to do lower-value ticket deals by making the process easier to extend payment terms and create efficiencies in doing the paperwork for SMEs, as well as managing exposures and documenting transactions.

-Fintechs in the cross-border trade finance space are addressing three opportunities for banks, corporates and businesses: KYC and the provision of quality information about the customer, onboarding journey time, and integration with bank systems.
+Fintechs in the cross-border trade finance space are addressing three opportunities for banks, corporates, and businesses: KYC and the provision of quality information about the customer, onboarding journey time, and integration with bank systems.

-Source: Casterman Advisory (Link)
+Source: Casterman Advisory

 André Casterman, chair of the Fintech Committee of the International Trade and Forfaiting Association (ITFA) and fintech consultant, put together a helicopter view of the fintech ecosystem, a map was developed in 2018 to help the ITFA membership take a view and to position fintechs in the appropriate segments and functions of the trade space: